-- Between people who are in close contact with one another (within about 6 feet). - Through respiratory droplets produced when an infected person coughs or sneezes.
+Between people who are in close contact with one another (within about 6 feet).
+CDC guidance defines close contact as being within approximately 6 feet of a COVID- 19 case for a prolonged

+- period.
+Close contact can include caring for, living with, visiting, or sharing a healthcare waiting area or room with a COVID-19 case. - Through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths and noses of people nearby or possibly be inhaled into the lungs.